Tuesday, June 23, 2015

 Evan Bird as Benjamin Weiss

 Havana Segrand (Moore) is a Hollywood falling-star suffering the first pangs of impending obsolescence, and, consequently, lives in a near-constant state of naked desperation.
 A desperation not quelled by yoga, meditation, narcotics, age-regression therapy, or “purpose fucking” (sex with well-placed industry types for the purpose of their putting in a good word for you when they can).
-In a town where the question, “Isn’t she old?” ‒ the definitive dismissal ‒ is asked in relation to 23-year-olds, Havana literally clings to her prominently-displayed Genie (Canadian Film Award) while discussing dwindling career options with her pragmatic agent, whose name is, oddly enough, Genie.
+In a town where the question, “Isn’t she old?” ‒ the definitive dismissal ‒ is asked in relation to 23-year-olds, Havana literally clings to her prominently displayed Genie Award (from 1980 - 2012, the Canadian equivalent of an Oscar) while discussing dwindling career options with her pragmatic agent, whose name is, oddly enough, Genie.

-Hungry for career rejuvenation, Havana fixates on landing the starring role in Stolen Waters, a reimagining (Hollywood-speak for remake) of a 60s cult film which starred her late mother, actress Clarice Taggart (Sarah Gadon) who died tragically in a fire in 1976.
-Havana’s desire to be cast in a role that would in effect have her playing her mother, is an obsession unabated by claims on Havana’s part that she was a victim of her mother’s physical and sexual abuse as a child.
-Nor the distressing fact that her mother – abusive as ever – has begun to appear to her as a ghost.
+Hungry for career rejuvenation, Havana fixates on landing the starring role in Stolen Waters, a reimagining (Hollywood-speak for a remake) of a '60s cult film that starred her late mother, actress Clarice Taggart (Sarah Gadon), who died tragically in a fire in 1976.
+Havana’s desire to be cast in a role that would, in effect, have her play her mother is an obsession unabated by her claims that she was a victim of her mother’s physical and sexual abuse as a child, nor by the distressing fact that her mother – abusive as ever – has begun to appear to her as a ghost.

 Clarice Taggert in Stolen Waters